morloc-project/morloc/README.md

 morloc examples/sample1.loc
 ```

-This will generate two files, `nexus.bash` and `pool.R`.
+This will generate two files, `nexus.perl` and `pool.R`.
 Data from specific
 nodes can now be accessed.

 ```sh